 Summertime is fleeting in Toronto and, although the city has beautiful Lake Ontario beaches, the water is cold even during a heat wave.
-So we turn to the plentiful public neighbourhood pools run by the City of Toronto.
-There are 58 spread all over the megacity (you can see the city’s full list here), but lucky for you, we’ve compiled a list our favourites listed by area.
+Instead, locals turn to the plentiful public neighbourhood pools run by the City of Toronto.
+There are 58 spread all over the megacity — you can see the city’s full list here.
+So, take a dip into our Guide to Toronto’s Best Public Outdoor Pools!

 East End/East York